-Chairperson (interpretation): Thank you. (interpretation ends) I am opening the floor for general comments.
-General comments.
+Chairperson (interpretation): Thank you as well. (interpretation ends) I am opening the floor for general comments.
+General comments?
 Okay, I don't have any names.
-We'll go to Bill 74 in your binder.
+We will go to Bill 74 in your binder.
 Bill 74.
 I feel like I'm calling bingo.